 What are the innate strengths or talents that you could be using more?
-Your inner genius?
-Are you amazing at solving problems, listening to friends or cooking healthy, wholesome food?
-Where can you use that talent, now?
+Are you amazing at solving problems, listening to friends, or cooking healthy, wholesome food?
+Where can you use that talent now?

 7. Connect With Your Purpose

 Even if you aren’t clear on what your purpose is, are you living each day with purpose?
-On purpose?
-With a clear intention?
-Or have you been pulled off track by distractions, expectations or life?
+Or do you get off track by distractions, expectations, or life?

 8. Focus on Taking Care of All of You

 Get back to basics with healthy eating and living.
 Focus on your overall wellness, and take care of your body.

 Does that mean you need to exercise more?
 Sleep more?
 Mediate more often?